mrprfrm/tinybridge/README.md

 TinyDB bridge implementation for `asyncio`-based applications.

-**AIOBridge** is an async-safe proxy adapter for [TinyDB](https://github.com/msiemens/tinydb), inspired by its design and intended for use within `asyncio`-based concurrent tasks.
+**AIOBridge** is an async-safe adapter for [TinyDB](https://github.com/msiemens/tinydb), inspired by its design and intended for use within `asyncio`-based concurrent tasks.
 It enables safe and structured interaction with TinyDB from asynchronous Python code.

 ### Key capabilities